iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.7 (168)/report.md

 <img src="3_star_reviews_wordcloud.png" alt="uk.nhs.covid19.production 3 reviews"/>
 </p>

+> A widget that I could put on my home screen to quick launch the check in screen with the camera open would be nice so I can check into venues with one tap.
+I rarely check in anywhere at the moment as it's too much of a faff to open the app then click on check in and scan.<br> :date: __2021-04-04 12:10:09__

+> Adding results?
+Why can't I add test results?
+Is it only if you have a test at the doctors or hospital?
+It might be an idea to state that on the app if so!<br> :date: __2021-04-03 14:44:23__

+> I do leave my phone in the car during shopping and working time.
+Very helpful app<br> :date: __2021-04-02 11:49:48__

+> Will not accept result code for covid test I have had in hospital.
+Says I may need an update.
+Checked update latest early March.
+I'll have another go<br> :date: __2021-04-01 08:34:20__

+> It's never told me anything useful, but maybe one day...
+It also says "loading" rather a lot, not as "fixed" as they think.
+Main problem is that when there's an update to the status it sounds a notification.
+At 12:30AM!!!!
+This is even though I have "do not disturb" on and my phone set to silent.
+I can't believe it cost £millions or £billions, that'll increase the sales of Porsches in the South East.<br> :date: __2021-03-30 01:40:42__

+> Still getting notifications saying it's loading, other reviews have said this and your reply says it's been sorted.
+No it hasn't!<br> :date: __2021-03-29 08:42:33__

 > It is a good app only downside is with my job I do have to have lateral flow test every couple of weeks at work however the app will not allow me to enter the results and have to be put on to a separate site it would be good if it was possible to have a feature on the app that could do this also<br> :date: __2021-03-28 13:42:27__

 > Not useful for me as there is no laces for me to go<br> :date: __2021-03-25 02:52:01__